Pupil Premium Statement

 As a school we are committed to ‘diminishing the differences’ between vulnerable pupils and the Pupil Premium forms a vital part of that process.
 Our approaches the Pupil Premium through the following principles:

 - Academic performance– interventions for maths and English before and during school, booster classes, homework clubs, working in small groups.
 Phonics 1-1 support.
 Purchase of high quality class reading books and for the school library, parent library in EYFS.

 Use of EAL teaching Assistant working with pupils new to English.
 Using the Catch-Up and Recovery Premium we will be ensuring that pupils work on basic skills in reading, writing and maths.
 Teachers will provide catch-up and pre-teach sessions during the day at least twice a week (See Catch-Up Premium) and TAs work with identified pupils before school day on identified areas for development.

 - Wellbeing – school counsellor working in school with identified pupils, to help overcome emotional barriers to learning and to provide half-termly mindfulness training for all pupils across the school.
 A Speech and Language Therapist working in school to support pupils and staff in improving communication and language skills.
 Attendance, MAGIC and Star of the week celebrations and activities.
 Learning mentors working with groups of pupils to support with social skills and overcoming barriers to learning.
 Providing free breakfast in the morning for breakfast club for a period of time for identified pupils.

-- Enrichment activities– subsidised residential visits for pupils in Y5 and Y6, annual work week, attend workshops on and off-site to ehance the curriculum, visits museums and galleries, places of worship and places of interest,
+- Enrichment activities – subsidised residential visits for pupils in Y5 and Y6, annual Work Week, workshops on and off-site to ehance the curriculum, visits museums and galleries, places of worship and historical places .

-- Improve physical performance– 2 week intensive Aquatic Centre swimming in 5Y and Y6 in Summer Term, gymnastics coach, to use of PE grant for a range of after school clubs run by the school and outside providers, attendance in inter-borough competitions, residential activities, CPD opportunities for staff and specialist sports coaches.
+- Improve physical performance – 2 week intensive Aquatic Centre swimming in 5Y and Y6 in Summer Term, gymnastics coach, to use of PE grant for a range of free after school clubs run by the school and outside providers, attendance in inter-borough competitions, residential activities, CPD opportunities for staff and specialist sports coaches.

 - Narrow the gaps between PPG and Non-PPG

 - Identify pupils for English and Maths interventions from Pupil Progress Meetings and pupil engagement

 - Run bespoke interventions before school by Teaching Assistants and during school by class teachers at set times during the week